 Please Note: Rodney’s Pillar is currently fenced off due to its current state of disrepair.
 The fencing is expected to remain in place for an extended amount of time until repair work is completed.

-Admiral Rodney’s Pillar is between Oswestry and Welshpool.
+Admiral Rodney’s Pillar is between Oswestry and Welshpool, off the A483.
 This striking landmark gives wonderful views towards the River Severn and Offa’s Dyke Path.

 While you are here, don’t miss a visit to Welshpool and one of the great little trains of Wales.
 The Welshpool to Llanfair Caerinion Railway steams through wonderful Mid Wales countryside.